 Workload SRA - Therapeutic Intervention = 100 min.
-Service ActivityAttendance Day - Face-to-Face = 1 Visits - Face-to-Face = 2 (optional) Caseload Active Carryover = 1 (if this is the first contact for that month) Category of Service Recipient Resident
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 2 (optional) Caseload Active Carryover = 1 (if this is the first contact for that month) Category of Service Recipient Resident

 Student Related Examples

 You spend three hours preparing for an upcoming student placement.
 During the three hours you perform such tasks as reviewing the evaluation forms, setting up a space for the student, pulling relevant articles etc. How would you record the workload?